Alexander von Kluck: Retirement and later life

 Toward the end of March 1915, while inspecting an advanced portion of his troops, he was struck by shrapnel, which caused seven wounds and seriously injured his leg.
 Shortly afterward, he received the Order Pour le Mérite at the hospital.
-In October 1916 the Militär Wochenblatt announced that von Kluck had been placed on half-pay, in accordance with his request to be allowed to retire.
+In October 1916 the Militär Wochenblatt reported that Kluck had been placed on half-pay, in accordance with his request to be allowed to retire.
 His son, Lieutenant Egon von Kluck, was killed early in 1915.

 General von Kluck wrote of his participation in the War in the volume entitled Führung und Taten der Erste (1920).
 His post war memoirs, The March on Paris and the Battle of the Marne, were published in 1920.
-Kluck died in Berlin in October 1934.
+Kluck died in Berlin in October 1934 and was buried at the Stahnsdorf South-Western Cemetery.

 In popular culture

-Von Kluck's name was mentioned in a bawdy British army song (whose lyrics were written to the tune of the traditional folk-song The Girl I Left Behind Me), which in the original ran:
+Kluck was mentioned in a bawdy British army song (whose lyrics were written to the tune of the traditional folk-song The Girl I Left Behind Me), which in the original ran: